Convergence of Gauss curvature flows to translating solitons: Local speed estimate

-An argument along the lines of Proposition \ref{prop-harnack} which combines a Harnack inequality in the form \eqref{eq-normalharnack} and barrier arguments applied on the support function $S(\cdot,t)$ instead of the height function $u(\cdot,t)$, was actually used by the authors in {\cite{CCD}, Section 2}.
-Following similar arguments as in Proposition \ref{prop-harnack} and {\cite{CCD}, Section 2}, we obtain the following: \begin{prop} For any small $\mu>0$, there are positive constants $t_0$, $\delta$, $M$ depending on $\Sigma_0$, $\mu$ such that For given $t_0$, there is $M$ depending on $\Sigma_0$ and $t_0$ such that \begin{proof} Assume, without loss of generality, that $\Omega$ contains the origin and define the support function ${\ds \bar S(\nu,t) = \sup_{x\in \Sigma_t}\la x,\nu \ra }$.
+{A similar argument of} Proposition \ref{prop-harnack12} applied to the support function $S(\cdot,t)$ instead of the height function $u(\cdot,t)$, was actually used by the authors in \cite[Section 2]{CCD}.
+We will need this result for {the current problem as well.
+Following similar arguments as in Proposition \ref{prop-harnack12} and {\cite{CCD}}, we obtain the following: \begin{prop} Let $\Sigma_{i,t}$ be a sequence of compact smooth strictly convex solutions which approximate {the} non-compact viscosity solution $\Sigma_t$ asymptotic to the cylinder $\partial\Omega \times \mathbb{R}$ of the bounded section $\Omega$.
+For any small $\mu>0$, there are positive constants $t_0$, $\delta$ depending on $\Sigma_0$,and $\mu$ {with the following significance}: for all $T>0$ there is $i_0$ such that, for ${\Sigma _{i,t}}$ with $i>i_0$, For given $t_0$, there is $M$ depending on $\Sigma_0$ and $t_0$ {with the following significance}: for all $T>0$ there is $i_0$ such that, for ${\Sigma _{i,t}}$ with $i>i_0$, \begin{proof} Assume $\Omega\subset\mathbb{R}^n$ contains the origin.
+Define the support function ${\ds \bar S(\nu,t) = \sup_{x\in \Sigma_t}\la x,\nu \ra }$.
 Let $\epsilon_0 >0$.
-As in Proposition \ref{prop-harnack}, we can think of a translator on a slightly larger domain with the speed $(1-\e_0)\lambda$ where $\lambda$ is speed of the translator $u_{\Omega}$ on $\Omega$.
-We can make that this translator contains our initial surface $\Sigma_0$, by shifting $-e_{n+1}$ direction.
-If $\bar S^+(\nu,t)$ is the support function of this translator, by Lemma 2.6 \cite{CCD} we have
+As in Proposition \ref{prop-harnack12}, {let us consider} a translator on a slightly larger domain whose translator speed is $(1-\e_0)\lambda$.
+Here $\lambda$ is the speed of the translator $u_{\Omega}$ on $\Omega$.
+We can make that this translator contains our initial surface $\Sigma_0$ (and hence all $\Sigma_{i,0}$) by {translating} the translator in $-e_{n+1}$ direction.
+If $\bar S^+(\nu,t)$ {denotes} the support function of this translator outside, {then the comparison principle between support functions \cite[Lemma 2.6]{CCD} yields}